zhangyuc/splash/quickstart.md

 where `rdd` is the RDD that holds your dataset.

-# Set-up Data Processing Function
+# Set Up the Data Processing Function

 To execute the algorithm, set a data processing function `process` for the dataset by invoking